mraiur/dainmiller.github.io/_posts/2015-10-10-auth-objects.markdown

 return a non-null result and know how to handle a null user.
 Some people would have passed in a "Null Object", but I'm more of a fan of the `MaybeUser` haskell-esque naming paradigm.

-Here's how an example implementation of the auth object.
+Here's how the `Authorizer` class might look.

 {% highlight ruby %}
 class Authorizer